fxnlabs/function-public-docs/README.md

 ### Incentive Alignment: How the Network Works

+The best-performing models attract developers, who pay compute providers to use them.
+In turn, compute providers share a portion of their earnings with the model creators.
+This creates a sustainable flywheel: developers get access to top-tier AI, compute providers earn by supplying the necessary infrastructure, and model creators are funded to continue innovating.
+This virtuous cycle encourages the creation of more high-quality, open-source models.

 Every protocol action is powered by **FUNC**:

 * **Developers** deposit FUNC to reserve inference capacity and pay per request.